The first step in learning how to knit is learning the correct method of how to hold knitting needles.

 How does it feel?

-Most basic knitting instructions recommend that the left needle should be held lightly over the top using the thumb and index finger to control the tip of the needle, much like the person in the photo below.
+The method I prefer (and the one that most basic knitting instructions recommend) is to hold the left needle lightly over the top using the thumb and index finger to control the tip of the needle, much like the person in the photo below.

 The yarn is held in the right hand, loosely wound through your fingers.
 You are then able to use your index finger to wind the yarn around the needle as you are knitting your stitches.